linesbydevon/dr0p1n_front/README.md

 4. Enable photo upload on comments (model supports this already but due to time constraints I didnt implement it).
 5. Add form validation and error handling (little to none atm)
 6. Update comment model to include timestamp (right now there's no creation date/time so comments just kind of exist)
+7. Fix bug on homepage spot cards (if you click on the image background within the div it redirects fine to the spot detail but if you click on the name of the spot there are issues).